Adjunct Faculty Resource Guide

 Academic Integrity statement from the student handbook should be in the syllabus:

-Additionally, a link to the Academic Integrity Code should also be included in the syllabus.
+Additionally, a link to the Academic Integrity Code (PDF) should also be included in the syllabus.
 Instructors have a duty to report instances of academic dishonesty to the campus chair of the Academic Conduct Hearing Committee (Lisa Farber - NYC & MaryEllen Martirano - PLV) and the Associate Provost for Academic Affairs.
 The form that instructors should use to file reports can be found at the end of the Academic Integrity Code document.

 Classroom assignments can be found online at Class Schedule.
 Once listed, you can click on the CRN link for your course in order to see your assigned room number.
 Typically, room assignments are available a week before the start of the semester.
 Should you require a classroom equipped with specific types of furniture and/or special equipment, you should contact your faculty representative.
 If a classroom change must be made for a special event, proper authorization should be obtained from the Department chairperson and the OSA University director of academic scheduling.
 To help inform students not aware of a last minute change the pertinent information should be written on the board and announced electronically via Blackboard.
 Permanent change of classroom must be made through the OSA University director of academic scheduling on the appropriate campus.